kvark/Vulkan-Portability/doc/specs/VK_EXTX_portability_subset.md

 - `sType` is the type of this structure.
 - `pNext` is `NULL` or a pointer to an extension-specific structure.
-- `triangleFans` indicates whether this implementation supports rendering triangle fans in draw calls.
+- `triangleFans` indicates whether this implementation supports triangle fan primitive topology.
+- `linePolygonMode` indicates whether this implementation supports line-filled polygon rasterization.
 - `separateStencilMaskRef` indicates whether this implementation supports separate stencil reference mask values in the `VkStencilOpState` structure.
 - `events` indicates whether this implementation supports `VkEvent` functionality.